sontung2310/sontung2310/README.md

 ---

 ⭐ **Fun Fact:** I speak English, Vietnamese, and Korean, and I love exploring how AI can bridge language barriers and create more inclusive technology solutions!

-*"Data is the new oil, but insights are the refined fuel that drives innovation."*